Adjunct Professor of English

 In collaboration with one of the college’s Spanish professors, I have been pursuing additional fluency in the Spanish language by means of one-on-one tutoring.

-Assistant worship musician, St. John of the Cross church, Bristol, IN: For the weekly services at St. John of the Cross church, Bristol, IN I assist the pianist in leading the congregational singing.
+Assistant worship musician, St. John of the Cross church, Bristol, IN: For the weekly services at St. John of the Cross church, Bristol, IN I assist the Music Director in planning and leading the congregational singing in the worship services.
+I teach Sunday School to the children at my church once a month.

-Food pantry collection and distribution: For the Bristol, IN food pantry I help with the annual food collection and organization; also, some work with food distribution to needy people who come there for help.
+Food pantry collection and distribution: For the Bristol, IN food pantry I help with the annual food collection and organization.
+I also volunteer some to help with the food distribution to needy people who come there for help.

 – Annual Region VI NAFSA conference, Nov.
 2012, Columbus, OH: Conference for university international student advisers to learn about the most recent government regulations as well as to discuss other issues related to serving international students on US campuses.